tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

 ```

 You quickly write a simple function to _filter_ the inventory for wheat.
 Taking
-the inventory as input, it quite simply goes over it and puts all the `Wheat`
+an inventory as input, it quite simply iterates over it and puts all the `Wheat`
 it can find into a new list, and then returning the list:

 ```typescript